Chrysanthemum Lesson Plans for Kindergarten!

 Here are a few of the student response pages for this activity.

 You can see these kindergarten students made their meaning known through their illustrations.
-It is important to remember that the power of these units are in the discussions that take place during the interactive read aloud.
-Students work with their reading partner as they dig deeper into the details and meaning of each text.
+It is important to remember that the power of these activities are in the discussions that take place during the interactive read-aloud.
+Students work with their reading partners as they dig deeper into the details and meaning of the story Chrysanthemum.

-Here are a few first grade reading response samples from the inferring and opinion writing activities.
+Here are a few first-grade reading comprehension response samples from the inferring and opinion writing activities.
+We actually have response pages that are appropriate for kindergarten, first grade or second grade students so you can easily differentiate your instruction.

-At the beginning of the year, most of the conversation centers around concepts about print (what are letters, words, spaces, punctuation…).
+As I previously mentioned, at the beginning of the year, most of the classroom conversation centers around concepts about print (what are letters, words, spaces, and punctuation…).
+You could also count the letters in each word.

-You can find the lesson plans for Chrysanthemum by clicking:
+You can find these Chrysanthemum Lesson Plans by clicking:

 Free Chrysanthemum Lesson Plan Name Activity